 Usually I’m pretty easygoing and let things go, but this messed with my sleep and I was NOT HAPPY.
-I told Joe he needed to talk to the front desk and try to get back some of the points that room cost, but he suggested we wait to see if it continued or was just a one-night thing.
+I pulled my “Sharon rhymes with Karen” card and told Joe he needed to talk to the front desk and try to get back some of the points that room cost.
+But he suggested we wait to see if it continued or was just a one-night thing.

 The noise continued the next night but it wasn’t nearly as loud and it ended before 10pm.
 And from each night onward after that, there was no noise at all.
 So we never did say anything because we’re not the type of people to complain about every little thing.

 But now I really wonder if the front desk dude was simply doing his job and being super nice as one would typically be at a very swanky hotel, or if he knew what was coming after the weekend was over.